dalibo/cnpg-plugin-pgbackrest/README.md

   $ kubectl apply -f ./kubernetes
   ```

-- The installation can be verified by inspecting the presence and status
+- The installation can be verified by checking the presence and status
-  of the `pgbackrest-controller` deployment in the namespace dedicated
+  of the `pgbackrest-controller` deployment in the namespace used by the
-  to the CloudNativePG operator (Eg: `cnpg-system`).
+  CloudNativePG operator (e.g., `cnpg-system`), but also by confirming
+  that the Custom Resource Definition `repository.pgbackrest.dalibo.com`
+  is installed.

 ### Initiate an instance with pgBackRest